mainwp/mainwp-child/readme.txt

 * Added: Support for the upcoming extension

 = 2.0.21 - 7-9-15 =
-* Fixed: Bug with time schedule for the UpdraftPlus extension
+* Fixed: Bug with the time schedule for the UpdraftPlus extension
 * Added: Support for the upcoming extension

 = 2.0.20 - 7-6-15 =
-* Fixed: Bug with time schedule for the UpdraftPlus extension
+* Fixed: Bug with the time schedule for the UpdraftPlus extension
 * Fixed: Bug in the Scan for backups feature for the UpdraftPlus extension
 * Fixed: Bug with saving email report option for the free version of the UpdraftPuls plugin
 * Fixed: Bug that was causing the BackupBuddy updates to fail